 Don’t just repeat the affirmation absent-mindedly.
 Mean what you say. be sincere.
 Children can easily spot if you are not sincere in your words.

-You can also teach your children to repeat these words.
+You can also teach your children to repeat these positive statements.
 In this case, just change the pronouns of the affirmations, for example:

 - I am gifted.

 - You are a winner.